Berkeley Paid Sick Leave Lawyer

 – If you’re disciplined for a valid sick-day absence, that is a violation of Labor Code §§ 233–234 and anti-retaliation protections. - Consult an Employment Attorney

-– An experienced attorney can confirm whether your employer’s policy illegally penalizes you.
+– An experienced employment attorney can confirm whether your employer’s policy illegally penalizes you.

 – If you qualify for the FAA exemption, you may pursue injunctive relief in court that could benefit all affected workers.